 Despite the diversity of opinions about how UHC is achieved, there is only one 'place' that matters – the place where a citizen is assured of care at a setting close to home; a clean health facility; an empathetic nurse; a well-trained and compassionate doctor; safe and affordable medicines; and access to consistent care, free of the fear of financial devastation.
 Such a place can only exist when we put together some key ingredients:

 While there is no one size fits all approach to delivering UHC, most countries embarking on UHC reforms will need to find ways of making these 11 ingredients contextually relevant.
-While we acknowledge this diversity, our experience of health systems reform across the global suggests some basics that cannot be ignored.
+While we acknowledge this diversity, our experience of health systems reform across the

 In KPMG's Report on "Universal Healthcare: One place many paths" we share a few of insights from our study of UHC systems around the world.